-"This is a populous area of London," Rose said quietly.
+"This is a populous area of London," Rose reminded her quietly.
 "This just became a crisis."

 "Can you disarm this with the sonic pen?"
 Kate asked.

-"No," Rose said.
+"No," Rose answered with a shake of her head.
 "I don't know enough about this to use the pen softly.
 For all I know I could cause the thing to blow up."

-"I see," Kate said as she watched the radiation levels.
+"I see," Kate sighed as she watched the radiation levels.
 "Rose I don't think that-"

-"Please don't," Rose said quickly.
+"Please don't," Rose interrupted quickly.
 "I'm going to hope until I know that he's…" Rose swallowed.
 "I'll be right back."

 Stepping back from Kate, Rose found an empty corridor off of the lobby where she could easily regroup with the others.
 Pulling out her mobile, Rose pressed one and lifted it to her ear waiting for the Doctor or Donna to answer the phone.
 Rose waited as her mobile rang and made a soft cry when there was a beep indicating to leave a message.

-"Doctor," Rose chocked out.
+"Doctor," Rose choked out.
 "I need you on Earth.
 19 February 2006 at Becket Enterprises in London.
 Please," she added in a whisper.
 "I really need you here right now."